Layer 2 solutions in blockchain

 Decentralized Finance (DeFi): Fueling the Financial Revolution

-Many leading DeFi projects are now actively deploying on Layer 2 networks, realizing significant improvements in performance and user experience:
+Leading DeFi projects are adopting Layer 2 to boost performance and user experience:

 Non-Fungible Tokens (NFTs): Unlocking Digital Asset Potential